Misspecification-robust likelihood-free inference in high dimensions: Experiments

 \subsection{Daycare transmission dynamics competition model}

-To illustrate the Split-BOLFI method with a challenging high-dimensional simulator model lacking tractable likelihood, we developed an extension of the pneumococcal competition model introduced in \citep{numminen2013estimating}.
-Our model is designed to capture the dynamics of bacterial colonization and competition between typical opportunistic bacterial pathogens circulating among young children in daycare centres.
-Each child can be colonized by a number of strains of bacteria, and each of these strains may compete within each daycare centre to colonize the children who are assumed to interact with one another and to transmit the bacteria further when they have established a stable colonization.
+To illustrate the Split-BOLFI method with a challenging real-world simulator model lacking a tractable likelihood, we developed an extension of the pneumococcal competition model introduced in \citep{numminen2013estimating}.
+Each child can be colonized by a number of strains of bacteria, and each of these strains may compete within each daycare centre to colonize the children who are assumed to interact with one another, and to transmit the bacteria further when they have established a stable colonization.
 The observations at any given time are encoded as a binary matrix $\mathbf{I}$, indicating which children are colonized by which pathogens.
-The vector $\mathbf{P}$ indicates the background prevalence of each strain in the population, and the model is parametrized with scalars $\beta, \Lambda, \gamma$ and a symmetric matrix $\mathbf{\theta}$.

 The model is defined by a set of transition equations determining the probabilities of a colonization event taking place for a particular strain given the absences and presences of the other strains.
 The observed data are assumed to have been sampled from an equilibrium state distribution defined by the model parameters.
-The transition equations are defined as
+The original model in \citep{numminen2013estimating} is parameterised by scalars $\beta, \Lambda, \gamma$ and $\mathbf{\theta}$, while the vector $\mathbf{P}$ indicates the background prevalence of each strain in the population, with the following transition equations:

-where $\Phi$ is the standard normal CDF, $\beta$ determines the rate of transmission within the daycare population, $\Lambda$ determines the rate of transmission from the general population outside the daycare center, and $\gamma$ determines the natural clearance rate of a strain within in a host. $\mathbf{\theta}$ is a competition matrix that contains the strain-specific pairwise competition parameters $\theta_{ij}=\theta_{ji}$, which suppresses the transmission of a strain $i$ if strain $j$ is already present in each host.
+where $\beta$ determines the rate of transmission within the daycare population, $\Lambda$ determines the rate of transmission from the general population outside the daycare center, $\gamma$ determines the natural clearance rate of a strain within in a host, and $\theta$ is a single parameter describing the level of competition between every pair of different observed strains.
+The parameters are estimated relative to the parameter $\gamma$, without loss of generality.

+We propose an extension to the model in \citep{numminen2013estimating}, designed to capture the strain-specific competition dynamics of bacterial colonization.
+We replace the scalar competition parameter $\theta$ used previously with a competition matrix $\bm{\theta}$ that contains the strain-specific pairwise competition parameters $\theta_{ij}=\theta_{ji}$, which suppresses the transmission of a strain $i$ if strain $j$ is already present in each host.
 A non-zero value of $\theta_{ij}$ consequently implies competition between the two particular strains.
+We propose the following updated transmission equations: